Shippable/docs/sources/ci/tutorial/build-push-java-war-nexus-maven.md

 **Complete YML is at [devops-recipes/java_web_app/shippable.yml](https://github.com/devops-recipes/java_web_app/blob/master/shippable.yml)**

 ####1.
-Add necessary Account Integrations
+Add necessary integrations

 Integrations are used to connect Shippable Platform with external providers.
-More information about integrations is [here](/platform/tutorial/integration/howto-crud-integration/).
-The following are the integrations that we will use in this sample
+More information about integrations is [here](/platform/integration/overview/).

 #####1a.
 Add `Key Value` Integration